KexinChen1999/ReplicationPackage_KexinCHEN_JinxuMI.jl/docs/src/documentation.md

 Documentation for [ReplicationPackage_KexinCHEN_JinxuMI](https://github.com/KexinChen1999/ReplicationPackage_KexinCHEN_JinxuMI.jl).

 <p align="justify"> We replicate the simulations of the three models of land distribution after reform in the original paper.
-The original models are calibrated and simulated in Matlab, while we used Julia, an open source, free of charge computational lanaguage, to replicate the paper.
+The original models are calibrated and simulated in Matlab, while we used Julia (http://julialang.org/), an open source, free of charge computational lanaguage, to replicate the paper.
 Our work provides a new way to use the model in the original paper without buying a liscense from MathWorks.
 The package sheds new light on using Julia to estimate the effects of land reforms. </p>